sahaavi/Product-Management/README.md

 ## License

 Distributed under the MIT License.
-See 'LICENSE' for more information.
+See `LICENSE` for more information.